 - If you encounter a problem with your notes: Inform the Disability Services Office ASAP using this form: Note-taking Feedback.

 - If your schedule changes or if you determine that notes are no longer needed please inform us ASAP.

 Please keep in mind that the DSO hires peer note-takers only.
 Note-takers are not responsible for handouts or other class materials.
 Notes should be considered supplements and are not a substitute for class attendance.
 There may be occasions when a note taker must be absent due to illness or other unforeseen circumstances - notes will not be provided in these cases.

 Learn to be a better note-taker: Effective note-taking is a skill that can be developed and strengthened over time.
-Whether you’re in high school, college, or grad school you can learn to how to be a more effective note-taker.
 Try some of these suggestions:

 - Make use of an audio recording device like the Livescribe Smart Pen: www.livescribe.com

 - Try an app such as AudioNote, SomNote, Evernote, or SoundNote